sgrassie/sgrassie.github.io/_posts/2015/2015-10-08-yagni-in-action-ioc-library.md

 ---
 layout: post
-published: 10/08/2015
 title: You don't always need an IOC library
-category: programming
-metadescription: A brief discussion about not always needing an IOC library
+description: A brief discussion about not always needing an IOC library
+tags: ['programming']
+hidden: False
+published: 08/10/2015
+ispublished: True
 ---
 The principle of YAGNI should always apply, and I was recently reminded of that when I had to build a small application to give to a user for a small one off task.
 We're talking a single screen application with a single button on it.
 Idiot proof.